sancho2/FretBoard_Aide/README.md

-# FretBoard_Aide
+# NoteBrowser
-This program has been renamed NoteBrowser.
+This program has been renamed NoteBrowser from Fretboard_Aide.
 Fixing all occurances of the old name is a todo:

 NoteBrowser:
 This is a program written in FreeBASIC that is designed to visualize notes on a guitar fretboard.